 DIY water filtration by boiling water is ideal if the water is already pretty clean and contaminant free but you just want to be sure.

 SAD FACT: Here is Why You Must NEVER Use a DIY Water Filter…

-If the quality of the water is a big issue then you must use your discretion and consider adding extra precautions.
+If the quality of the water is a big issue then you must use discretion and consider adding extra precautions.
 None of these homemade DIY filter methods come with any sort of guarantee.
 Nor is there any guarantee that these methods will protect you against harmful bacteria and pathogens.

 Don’t Make An Unreliable DIY Water Filter, Get A Dependable One